-Chinese national found guilty in Florida trespass at Trump's resort
+Chinese national convicted for trespassing at Trump's Florida resort

-(Reuters) - A Chinese national arrested for bluffing her way into U.S. President Donald Trump’s Florida resort, sparking concerns that she could pose an intelligence threat, was found guilty on Wednesday of lying to a federal officer and trespassing.
+FORT LAUDERDALE, Fla.
+(Reuters) - A Chinese national arrested for bluffing her way into U.S. President Donald Trump’s Mar-a-Lago Florida resort, sparking concerns she could pose an intelligence threat, was found guilty on Wednesday of lying to a federal officer and trespassing.

 The woman, Yujing Zhang, 33, stood blinking rapidly as each of the 12 jurors told U.S. District Judge Roy Altman they agreed with the verdict convicting her on all counts, a decision reached after roughly four hours of deliberation following a two-day trial.